videocoin/vivid-open/README.md

 ```

 See in the revelnat sections of the modules in this document for details of environment varaibles in the above files

+**Note: For the test wallet mnemonic/pricate key, the generated contract addresses are deterministic, if the contracts are deployed in the order specified in the dicument due to deterministic nonce update.
+This will usesful for quick testing**
 ### Build nft-app
 ```
 docker-compose build nft-app